pbougie/mac-dev-env/source/mongodb.html.markdown

 ### Manual Start/Stop

-Start the server to test your installation.
+To start the MongoDB server.

 	mongod --config=/usr/local/mongodb/mongod.conf

-To shut down the MongoDB server, press `CTRL-C`.
+To stop the MongoDB server.

+	killall mongod

 ### Automatically Start the Server at Boot